Celebrating Pride Month in an ethical and inclusive way

 - Seeking out diverse LGBTQ+ content creators and influencers to partner with, not just during Pride but throughout the year, and paying them fairly as you would any other partner.

 - Finally: create an open line of communication with your audience.
-It’s a learning process – create a safe space & actively ask for feedback.
+It’s a learning process – take concrete steps to create a safer space in the community around your conscious brand, actively ask for feedback, and continue to adapt your strategy.

 The idea is to create safe & inclusive online (and offline) spaces for all.